Eric Clapton: Guitars

 In 1968, Clapton bought a Gibson Firebird and started using the 1964 Cherry-Red Gibson ES-335 again.
 The aforementioned 1964 ES-335 had a storied career.
 Clapton used it at the last Cream show in November 1968 as well as with Blind Faith, played it sparingly for slide pieces in the 1970s, used it on "Hard Times" from Journeyman, the Hyde Park live concert of 1996, and the From the Cradle sessions and tour of 1994–95.
 It was sold for US$847,500 at a 2004 auction.
 Gibson produced a limited run of 250 "Crossroads 335" replicas.
 The 335 was only the second electric guitar Clapton bought.

 In July 1968 Clapton gave George Harrison a 1957 'goldtop' Gibson Les Paul that been refinished with a red colour, nicknamed Lucy.
 The following September, Clapton played the guitar on the Beatles' recording of "While My Guitar Gently Weeps".
 Lucy was stolen from Harrison, though later tracked down and returned to him – he lent it to Clapton for his 1973 comeback concert at the Rainbow.
 His SG "The Fool" found its way into the hands of George Harrison's friend Jackie Lomax, who subsequently sold it to musician Todd Rundgren for US$500 in 1972.
 Rundgren restored the guitar and nicknamed it "Sunny", after "Sunshine of Your Love".
 He retained it until 2000, when he sold it at an auction for US$150,000.
 At the 1969 Blind Faith concert in Hyde Park, London Clapton played a Fender Custom Telecaster, which was fitted with "Brownie"'s neck.

 In late 1969 Clapton made the switch to the Fender Stratocaster.
 "I had a lot of influences when I took up the Strat.
 First there was Buddy Holly, and Buddy Guy.
 Hank Marvin was the first well known person over here in England who was using one, but that wasn't really my kind of music.
 Steve Winwood had so much credibility, and when he started playing one, I thought, oh, if he can do it, I can do it".
 The first—used during the recording of Eric Clapton—was "Brownie", which in 1973 became the backup to the most famous of all Clapton's guitars, "Blackie".
 In November 1970 Eric bought six Fender Stratocasters from the Sho-bud guitar shop in Nashville, Tennessee while on tour with the Dominos.
 He gave one each to George Harrison, Steve Winwood, and Pete Townshend.
+His first Stratocaster, Brownie, was purchased on 7 May 1967 and made its debut in 1970 on his first solo album, in concert with Derek and the Dominos as well on the album Layla and Other Assorted Love Songs.